gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 anchored at fixed points.

-The quest for a "Theory of Everything" is the quest for the UV fixed point — the theory from which all others flow.
+The quest for a "Theory of Everything" is the quest for the UV fixed point: the theory from which all others flow.

 We have not found it.